 Extortionate rental prices, credit card bills, and student loans are making it difficult for millennials to save for their future retirement.
 However, there is a new threat that is impacting millennials financial growth and security – social media.

 Do you ever get envious of your friend’s social media feeds – jetting off to somewhere exotic, wearing new outfits each day, dining at the hottest restaurants and hotels, flexing their muscular/slimmer bodies and amazingly, living what appears to be a better life than your own?

 Perhaps they were born with a silver spoon, earn a huge salary, or maybe they’re bargain hunters… Or maybe, they’re going deeper into debt.

-Millennials social media feeds are packed with images flaunting parties, nightlife, sporting and music events, travel, clothes, electronics, cars and jewellery; causing young adults to replicate and spend more than they earn, leading to higher rates of debt and paying for items they cannot afford.
+Millennials social media feeds are packed with images flaunting parties, nightlife, sporting and music events, travel, clothes, electronics, cars and jewelry; causing young adults to replicate and spend more than they earn, leading to higher rates of debt and paying for items they cannot afford.

 This increased expenditure is hampering young people’s efforts to save for their financial future and obtaining a little bit of security in their lives like careers, houses or retirement.

 The situation is becoming more critical each day.
 According to a recent Credit Karma survey, nearly 40% of millennials spent money they didn’t have and got further into debt to keep up with their friends.